-Lending practices are set by the Board of Directors in policy and put into practice through procedures as established by management.
+Lending practices are set by the Board of Directors in policy and put into practice through procedures as established by Executive Management.
 Credit granting is performed in accordance with approved policies, procedures, and applicable legislation.
 This includes credit analysis, pricing, terms, and documentation of loans.
 Consistent documentation is used by all Prairie Centre branches.
 Pricing parameters are in place to support lenders in pricing decisions and to ensure risk is being offset by rates while remaining competitive in the market.

-Concentration limits in regard to industry and size of loans have been designed to reflect our risk tolerance.
+Concentration limits regarding industry and size of loans have been designed to reflect our risk tolerance.
 Credit risk is further mitigated through in-depth and ongoing training of lending personnel, independent adjudication of larger risk loan applications, and regular monitoring and reporting.
-Reflecting the economic conditions, our level of impaired loans and our delinguency levels in 2020 were higher than normal, however are within target levels and are closely monitored.
-We also saw historic levels of loan deferral activity in 2020 due to job loss and economic uncertainty.
-The vast majority of loans have resumed payments and we are working with members in situations where they continue to struggle due to the pandemic.
+Reflecting the economic conditions, our level of impaired loans and our delinquency levels in 2021 were returned to more normal levels from the levels reached in 2020.
+Levels of loan deferral activity reduced in 2021 as we returned to closer to normal levels of employment.
+Only a few loans have modified payments due to the pandemic, and we are working closely with our members in these situations.

-The credit union's credit portfolio and lending practices undergo regular and ongoing independent assessment through external audit, internal audit, and regulatory reviews.
-Reports are provided to management and to the Board of Directors through the Audit and Risk Committee.
+Prairie Centre's credit portfolio and lending practices undergo regular and ongoing independent assessment through external audit, internal audit, and regulatory reviews.
+Reports are provided to management and to the Board of Directors through ARCO.

 The Credit Union monitors its exposure to potential credit losses and maintains both specific and collective loan allowances accordingly.
 Specific allowances are reviewed regularly by examining the individual loans and estimating the value we will receive versus the full carrying value.
-Our collective allowance is calculated by taking into consideration current economic conditions, historical losses, and delinquency in our loan portfolio.
+Our collective allowance is calculated by taking into consideration current economic conditions, historical losses, and delinguency in our loan portfolio.
 We also consider forward looking future information when establishing the value of the collective loan allowance.
-In 2020, we assessed an additional value for our collective allowance based on loan deferrals that had been granted as this represents an increase in credit risk.
+In 2020, we had established a value in our collective allowance based on loan deferrals that had been granted due to the pandemic.
+In 2021, we were able to reduce this allowance to zero, and we assessed specific allowance values where required.
 Loans are presented in our consolidated financial statements at the net realizable value.
-A full breakdown of loans, delinguency and allowances is found in the notes section of the consolidated financial statements.
+A full breakdown of loans, delinquency and allowances is found in the notes section of the consolidated financial statements.

 One of the larger areas of lending tends to be residential mortgages.
-In order to manage the risk associated with mortgage lending we take a balanced approach to structuring the portfolio.

-We utilize both insured and uninsured mortgages in financing home purchases, and also provide lines of credit to members using home equity as security.
+To manage the risk associated with mortgage lending we take a balanced approach to structuring the portfolio.
+We utilize both insured and uninsured mortgages in financing home purchases and provide lines of credit to members using home equity as security.
 Insured residential mortgages are mortgages whereby our exposure to default is mitigated by insurance through the Canada Mortgage and Housing Corporation (CMHC) or other private mortgage default insurers.

-A breakdown of our residential mortgages is provided in the chart below and reveals just under half of our mortgage portfolio is insured, while we also have \$80M in mortgages and \$5.6M in line of credits that are uninsured.
+A breakdown of our residential mortgages is provided in the chart below and reveals just over \$69 million, with 43% being insured and 57% being uninsured.

-Residential mortgages and home equity lines of credit as of Dec 31 2020
+Residential mortgages and home equity lines of credit as of Dec 31 2021:

-Residential Mortgages Home Equity Lines

-Region Insured Uninsured Total Total
+Residential Mortgages Insured Mortgages Uninsured Mortgages Home Equity LOCs Total Total \$69,020,211 \$84,320,747 \$5,860,763 \$159,201,721

-Total \$73,621,693 (48%) \$79,212,420 (52%) \$152,834,113 \$5,614,833